chriscohen/codeception-drupal-content-types/README.md

     reuses exactly a field from another content type, set it up in GlobalFields (above) and just reference it here.
 An exception would be if it had a slight difference, such as when you set a title, but you change its label from "Title" to something else.
 In this case, it wouldn't be able to be a global field.
-  - **globalExtras** is a list of the "reused" extras on this type.
-This works the same as globalFields but with things that are on the node form that are not actually fields.
   - **properties**: fields can have the following properties...
     - **machineName** is the machine name of the field as seen by Drupal.
 In general these will start with field_ but there might be exceptions such as for title and body fields.